iamWebLuk/Chat_App/README.md

 ![Chatroom](/media/chatroom)

-Just select one of the two rooms and join your friends
+Just select one of the two rooms and join your friends.
+Like we said before, you can see all the other chat messages